reveurmichael/machine_learning/Readme.md

 For each team, just one submission of the work is necessary, by one member of your team.

 Deadline for submission:
-- The second Friday the 14 days of Exam Weeks of SHU, 23:59.
+- The second Friday of the 14 days of Exam Weeks of SHU, 23:59.

 ### For best projects
 - Best projects might be hosted on [http://lunde.top](http://lunde.top), to inspire future projects.